JosephM-coding/IdleClicker/JS_README.md

 - Select and unselect are used to indicate which upgrade you hover over and is Green if purchasable
 - Display and Pops array is used to change the alert box
 - Open/Close upgrades and inventory is used to set the elements as hidden and flex
-- Click indication and Click plus one are used to tell wether the Img was clicked and to diplay a +1 temporarily if it was
+- Click indication and Click plus one are used to tell wether the Img was clicked and to diplay a +1 temporarily if it was which uses math.random to randomly select a place inside the Left-container-inners to display the +1
-- Clock and total time spent are timer funtions that collect the general time and how long you spent on the browser
+- Clock and total time spent are timer funtions that collect the general time and how long you spent on the browser using Timer and date Object

+This is how I properly use function naming and Modulatiry, Arrays and Objects Ussage, Array methods such as pop and unpush, Looing and iteration with If and for statements

   ## Theme Changer
   ```